marlosdamasceno/vehicle-detection/README.md

 Youtube [link](https://youtu.be/BtlonPwnouQ)!

-Observatio: To compile this video, it took 25 minuts in a total of 1261 frames with a rate of 1.25 second per frame.
+Observatio: To compile this video, it took 25 minutes in a total of 1261 frames with a rate of 1.25 second per frame.

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.